Is your food spending “normal”?

 Did you know that the USDA publishes reports on the cost of food every single month?

-However, the report is actually an immensely valuable tool for evaluating your food budget.
+Yes, that sounds pretty dull!
+But the report is actually an immensely valuable tool for evaluating your family’s food budget.

-The footnotes in the report give you more details on what each plan is and how it’s determined, but the summary is this: Each plan reflects at-home food costs for healthy diets of meals and snacks.
+The footnotes in the report offer details on what each plan is and how it’s determined.
+But the general idea is that each plan reflects at-home food costs for healthy diets of meals and snacks.

 Clearly, there’s a huge range in budget between Thrifty and Liberal.
 For my family of three, the Liberal Plan is nearly twice as much as the Thrifty Plan!

 Average grocery bill for a family of 4

 Consider a family of four.
 Both parents fall in the age range of 19 to 50.
 We’ll give the two kids ages of 2 and 6.
 Use the Food Budget Calculator now to compute the weekly grocery spending targets.

 The USDA suggests that a family of four spends the following amount of money on food each week: